OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:30

-Some of the sons of the priests prepared the mixing of the spices.
+Certain descendants of the priests were tasked with preparing the mixture of the spices.

 ---